GrapesJS/grapesjs/docs/api/components.md

 // First we have to get the collection inside.
 Each
 // component has 'components' property var comp1Children = comp1.get('components');
-// Procede as before.
+// Proceed as before.
 You could also add multiple objects comp1Children.add([
   { style: { 'background-color': 'blue'}},
   { style: { height: '100px', width: '100px'}}